TC101-demo/TC101-demo.github.io/_pages/submit.md

 ## Submission options
 There are **3 ways to submit a new item**, please select your preferred one.
-Please note that **you do not need to be the author of a dataset to submit it**: every contribution is welcome to make this listing as exhaustive and useful as possible.
+**You do not need to be the author** of a dataset to submit it: every contribution is welcome to make this listing as exhaustive and useful as possible.

 1. **[Create a Pull Request (PR) on GitHub](#1-create-a-pull-request-on-github)**
    This is the **fastest** option to publish a dataset, but it **requires familiarity with GitHub PR workflow** (and a GitHub account).